ntmchau2202/ISD.ICT.20211-06/requirement_analysis/documentations/outline/Return_a_bike.md

 ### Basic flow for deleting bike
 - Users choose a dock to return
-- User return the bike to the dock chosen
+- Users return the bike to the dock chosen
+- Users are asked to confirm the card information and transaction content
-- System calculate the money and return deposit based on the rental period
+- System calculates the money and return deposit based on the rental period
-- System deduct money from credit card
+- System deducts money from credit card
+- System saves transaction info and sends an email to users

 ### Alternative flow
 - Exceptions: users haven't rent a bike yet, the dock chosen is full, not enough money in credit card